MilaNLProc/contextualized-topic-models/docs/kitty.rst

 Kitty: Human-in-the-loop Classification with Contextualized Topic Models
 ========================================================================

-Kitty is a utility to generate a simple classifiers from a topic model.
-It first run a CTM instance on the data for you and you can then select a set of topics of interest.
+Kitty is a utility to generate a simple topic classifier from a topic model.
+It first runs a CTM instance on the data for you and you can then select and label a set of topics of interest.
 Once this is done, you can apply this selection to a wider range of documents.

 Usage